mtumilowicz/js-nodejs-websocket-workshop/README.md

 1. when client receives response - it immediately sends another request and whole process repeats

 * drawback - it is not scalable: to maintain the session state for a given client, that state must either:
-    * must be sharable among all servers behind a load balancer – significant architectural complexity
+    * be sharable among all servers behind a load balancer – significant architectural complexity
     * or subsequent client requests within the same session must be routed to the same server to which their original request was processed - contradiction of load-balancing